survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

 If you run the application (`npm start`), our "Hello world" should look like a button.

+### Enabling PurifyCSS

-We need one more bit, the configuration needed to make purifycss work.
+We need one more bit, PurifyCSS configuration.
 Expand parts like this:

 **libs/parts.js**